jju/stubbl/gcx/week01.md

 # recap

 The Sump Runners brought a chainsaw and a friggin' giant but couldn't manage to overturn the Arborist offensive juggernaut.
-The question
+SR 0 - AR 5